 A software startup is a new company that develops, sells, and distributes different types of software products or services.
 Most software startups aim to dominate a high-growth market on limited resources.

 Since they’re new, they don’t have the operating history or background.
 Their lack of business history often poses some challenges in their operations.
-This may include funding and hiring top-level talents.
+This may include funding and hiring top-level talent.

 There are different types of software companies.
 These are: